MicrosoftDocs/azure-devops-docs/docs/pipelines/process/resources.md

 ### Why should I use `resources` instead of the Download Pipeline Artifacts task?

-When you use the [Download Pipeline Artifacts task](../tasks/utility/download-pipeline-artifact.md) directly, you miss out on traceability and triggers.
+When you use the [Download Pipeline Artifacts task](../tasks/utility/download-pipeline-artifact.md) directly, you miss traceability and triggers.
 At the same time, there are times when it makes sense to use the Download Pipeline Artifacts task directly.
 For example, you might have a script task stored in a different template and the script task requires artifacts from a build to be downloaded.
 Or, you may not know if someone using a template will add a pipeline resource.
 To avoid dependencies, you can use the Download Pipeline Artifacts task to pass all the build info to a task.